How to Install Void Linux

 UEFI Preparation

-You can install Void Linux directly to your computer by following this guide, but you can also install it on a virtual machine by using VirtualBox or KVM.
+You can install Void Linux directly to your computer by following this guide, but you can also install it on a virtual machine using VirtualBox or KVM.

 VirtualBox